MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 ## The Data Model

-### TODO: Design and document the data model
-- Map out the conceptual data model and explain why you chose that model

 ![ERD](media/erd.png)

 I have chosen a star schema, as it will support analysts to write analytical queries in less complex ways with less joins required.
 There is is some redundancy in the data as a consequence, which in this case is fine.
 In a web app backend I would normalize the data further, for example I would split reviewer id and name into a seperate table, to remove some redundancy.

-### TODO: Plan ETL pipeline
+## The ETL pipeline
-### TODO: List the steps necessary to pipeline the data into the chosen data model
-### TODO: add one more level of detail to the bullet points below

 The major steps of the process are:

-### downloading the data from the source

 *download_data.py - download the files from source and unzip the data*
-### pre processing / cleaning the data

 *pre_process_files.py - clean and prepocess the data files locally in preperation for loading the data to S3*

-### Establish the redshift database

 *create-redshift-cluster.py - uses boto to establish a redshift cluster*

-### loading the data (to s3 and redshift)
-*uploads files to S3, creates database tables and copies data into the redshift tables*
+*load_files.py - uploads files to S3, creates database tables and copies data into the redshift tables*

-### post load transformations
-*transforms data into star schema, setups the time table data*
+*transform.py - transforms data into star schema, setups the time table data*

 - Include this thinking for the project writeup:

-# TODO: Clearly state the rationale for the choice of tools and technologies for the project.
-*RUBRIC The choice of tools, technologies, and data model are justified well*
+## Project Writeup

+Tools and Technology

+python - I chose straight python for my pre-processing as I prefer working in a local environment, and wanted to implement a python data processing package from scratch.
+The dataset was getting to the point where a distributed computing envrionment would be neccessary, but in the end, a single computer setup sufficed.

+redshift - I chose redshift as the datastore for this project as i designed a relational data model with flexibility to handle a range of analytical queries.

 # TODO: Propose how often the data should be updated and why.

-## The ETL pipeline

-### TODO: Create the data pipelines and the data model
-# create redshift db
-# create tables
-# load data
-# transform
+The dataset was created by individuals who extracted the data from amazon on a regular basis and had created large datasets.
+This means data updates could be implemented in bulk as a result of those individuals running a new batch.

+If the data needed to be updated more regularly, i would redesign the pipeline to connect directly to the amazon source, for example if an api was available, daily updates could provide fresh data.

 ### TODO: Create a data dictionary

 ### TODO: Create and Run data quality checks to ensure the pipeline ran as expected
 - Integrity constraints on the relational database (e.g., unique key, data type, etc.)
 - Unit tests for the scripts to ensure they are doing the right thing